Initiatives to Address Climate Change Issues

 Carbon-Recycling Direct Reduction Process

-JFE Steel is working on the Optimum System for Methanol Synthesis Using CO2, an R&D project, in collaboration with the Research Institute of Innovative Technology for the Earth (RITE) (Figure 1).
+JFE Steel is working on the Optimum System for Methanol Synthesis Using CO2, an R&D project, in collaboration with the Research Institute of Innovative Technology for the Earth (RITE) (see figure).
 On-site construction of a test facility commenced in FY2022 in the Fukuyama district of the West Japan Works, with operations scheduled to start in FY2023 and integrated practical application tests to be completed by the end of FY2025.
 The project focuses on establishing an optimal overall methanol synthetic system, mainly by developing technologies for low-cost CO2 separation and high-efficiency methanol synthesis.
 The ultimate goal is to combine this newly established system with carbon-recycling blast furnaces and other ironmaking processes to achieve large-scale CCU process.

 Reduce CO2 Emissions at JFE Steel